 Toddlers and young children are more sensitive and receptive than older children, teens, and adults, so it is extremely important to keep the principle of balance at the center of your mind when formulating for this age group.
 Choose gentle herbs with balanced or gentle energetics, and formulate with balance as a central focus.

 The principle of synergy states that the whole is greater than the sum of its parts.
 This is pivotal in formulation, when we combine plants and ask them to work together for greater healing.
-Kid’s Health For toddlers and young children, looking at traditional formulas for enlightenment as to ideal combinations is a good place to start.
+For toddlers and young children, looking at traditional formulas for enlightenment as to ideal combinations is a good place to start.
 Trust your intuition about which herbs seem to magnify each other: hawthorn and rose, hyssop and bee balm, witch hazel and marshmallow—which combinations do you find the most powerful?

 Remember that synergy can be enhanced by the route of administration, so consider how you will deliver your remedy.
 Will this be most powerful as a syrup, the soothing slide of honey accentuating the magic of elecampane?
 Or maybe a steam, taking advantage of thyme’s volatile oils as they evaporate into the ether?
 Not all things must be tea.

-Electuaries are herbs that make a formula taste good, such as lavender, rose, licorice, elderberry, peppermint, etc. They drastically increase the efficacy of formulas for toddlers and young Kid’s Health, as demon-possessed orangutans thankfully haven’t lost their sweet tooth (and if your child is perfectly well-behaved when they don’t feel good, just keep that to yourself, thank you).
+Electuaries are herbs that make a formula taste good, such as lavender, rose, licorice, elderberry, peppermint, etc. They drastically increase the efficacy of formulas for toddlers and young children, as demon-possessed orangutans thankfully haven’t lost their sweet tooth (and if your child is perfectly well-behaved when they don’t feel good, just keep that to yourself, thank you).
 Obviously, if the remedy tastes good, they’re more likely to take it.

 Consider synergy: what flavors enhance each other?
 Is that a sign that perhaps the herbs are boosting each other in other ways too?